Improve your mental well-being with BetterHelp (Sponsored)Connect

 Due to increased brain activity, dreams are frequent here and more vivid, making it the epicenter of dreaming.
 Your body is immobilized which ensures you cannot act out your dreams.

 The brain activity is similar to that of wakefulness but without the same level of consciousness.
 This allows the mind to generate thoughts, and plans, and imagine fictitious scenarios without consequence.
+Once the stage is over, your body repeats NREM Stage 2, and the cycle starts all over again.

 Note that these stages occur more than once during the night, but always in the same order.
 In total, you dream for about 2 hours every night when you get a full 8 hours of sleep or more.